lsst-epo/epo-react-lib/README.md

 `tsconfig.json` is set up to interpret `dom` and `esnext` types, as well as `react` for `jsx`.
 Adjust according to your needs.

 ## Continuous Integration

+`epo-react-lib` uses Github Actions to build and deploy an [instance of Storybook.js](https://lsst-epo.github.io/epo-react-lib) to GitHub pages.

 ### GitHub Actions